 The Company has entered into transactions in the ordinary course of business with its management service provider Vercity Management Services Limited.
-Purchases from Innisfree Limited relate to the provision of Directors' services.
 Vercity Holdings Limited, the parent company of Vercity Management Services Limited, is owned by a fund that is under the management of Innisfree Limited, who also manage the fund invested in the Company.